Purpose

 - If an adult volunteer needs to be absent, sending the students with another adult who is willing and able to help where needed will be counted as the family attending for the day.
 If one child from a family needs to be absent, but the rest of the family attends, that will be counted as the family attending for the day.

 - Planned absences: While we encourage families to plan outings and appointments around OMC meeting days, we understand that things come up.
-If you know in advance about an absence, arrange a substitute for your position by checking the volunteer list and making arrangements.
+If you know in advance about an absence, contact the board as soon as possible to find a replacement.
 If you know you will be away for two or more weeks, consider sitting out the session.
 Electing to sit out a session will not result in a penalty.

 Leadership

 Open Minds Cooperative is led by a parent advisory board.
 The board consists of representatives from every student age group plus a club leader.
-Currently the club leader is Mindy Cory and representatives are Melissa Patton, Karrington Bostick, and Elizabeth McMahon.
-We work as a team and are all available to address questions or address concerns.
+Currently the club leader is Mindy Cory and representatives are Melissa Patton: Volunteer Coordinator, Karrington Bostick: Treasurer, and Elizabeth McMahon: Secretary.
+We work as a team and are all available to address questions or concerns.
 Board members attend weekly meetings, participate in problem solving, coordinate decision making, structure planning efforts, serve as role models for member families, and listen in confidence to parent or student concerns.
 Those interested in leadership opportunities can contact the board for information.

 Questions, Concerns, and comments

-Once all of your information has been received and approved, you will receive a link to a private Facebook group.
-If you have any questions or concerns, please email: openminds4h@gmail.com
+Once all of your information has been received and approved, we will call to discuss enrollment and you will receive a link to a private Facebook group.
+If you have any questions or concerns, please email.